ingvildnord/INFO134_Tourist_static_page/README.md

 - Was largely responsible for CSS styling and mobile-first responsive design.
 - Also worked on Javascript at actOnFavorite.js, marked "oppgave 8" and "oppgave 9".

-Site can be accessed here <http://wildboy.uib.no/~ino025/Ingvild_Nordbotten_Portfolio/Klientprogrammering_GruppeOppgave/>
+Site can be accessed at https://ingvildnord.github.io/